bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 SJ-Platform's backend is written in Scala.
 The UI is based on Angular 4.0.
 REST API is written in Akka HTTP.

-Below, you will find necessary instructions to run the services on a cluster (Mesos).
 The section covers the steps on deployment of necessary services and configurations.
 The system is set up with no entities.
-You can create them depending on your aims ans tasks.
-The steps on creating platform entities are provided in the :ref:`fping-example-task` section.
+You can create them depending on your aims and tasks.
+The steps on creating platform entities are provided in the :ref:`UI-Guide`.

-The deployment is performed via REST API.
+Now we will perform the deployment via REST API.

 .. _Mesos_deployment: